Analysis | Why Obama’s ‘lazy’ line about 2016 voters is irking Democrats’ left flank

 “We can’t be complacent.
 We were complacent last time.
 Folks got a little lazy.
 Folks took things for granted.
 And look what happened.
 Not this time, not in this election.”

-It’s a point he also made last week while trying to turn out the vote in Pennsylvania, a state that previously supported Obama but that went for Trump in 2016.
+It’s a point he also made last week while trying to turn out the vote in Pennsylvania, a state that previously supported Obama but that went for Donald Trump in 2016.

 When I hear people say, ‘Well, I don’t know, I voted last time.
 Things didn’t change as much as I thought.’
 Listen, we’ve never come close to seeing what it would be like if everybody voted.
 In 2008, that was the highest voting rate in modern presidential history.
 You know what?
 We only got to 61 percent.
 That means 39 percent of the folks didn’t vote who were eligible to vote.
 What would happen if suddenly we started getting 70 percent voting rates?
 What would happen if we got 60, 70 percent of the people voting instead of 55 percent of people voting?

-It’s safe bet to say that had more people voted — especially at rates similar to 2008, the 2016 election might have turned out differently.
+It’s a safe bet to say that had more people voted — especially at rates similar to 2008 — the 2016 election might have turned out differently.
 And if that had happened, many of Obama’s policies would still be in place.
 Obama is trying to prevent that from happening again.

 But what Obama does not appear to do in these speeches is speak to the reasons many voters stayed home — and it’s not always (or even mostly) rooted in laziness.